 Gluten Free– Replace the organic flour with 227 grams (1 1/2 scant cups) organic gluten free flour blend.

-High Altitude– Bake at 350°F for 30 minutes.
+High Altitude– Bake at 350°F for 30 minutes, until the middle looks set but not completely done.
 Remove from oven, let rest for 10 minutes.
 Cut as instructed and bake again for 15 minutes.